Welcome to today's edition of the Rush 24-7 podcast.

 These people are the product of liberalism.

-They're not the product of compassion and good heartedness and tolerance and all that other bogus stuff that supposedly attaches to liberals.
+They're not the product of compassion and good-heartedness and tolerance and all that other bogus stuff that supposedly attaches to liberals.

 This is nothing more than the success of ideological brainwashing, mind-bending, programming, propaganda, whatever you want.

-It has to be countered with ideology as well.
+And it has to be countered with ideology as well.

 The purpose of government is to implement their lifelong dreams.